 Why Lotus Amity?

-Lotus Amity provides reports at a higher level than you’d receive from a mid-tier firm, with full partner involvement but at a lower cost for these reasons:
+Lotus Amity in Brisbane provides reports at a higher level than you’d receive from a mid-tier firm, with full partner involvement but at a lower cost for these reasons:

 - mid-tier accounting practices offer a range of services including tax, audit and advisory; at Lotus Amity we don’t, we are dedicated to Business Valuation and Forensic Accounting